-For JS, Ham, Andb, and RT, the distance D(A, B) = 1 - S(A, B) is a metric, and these four are amenable to LSH.
+For JS, Ham, Andb, and RT, the distance D(A,B) = 1 - S(A,B) is a metric, and these four are amenable to LSH.
 We will discuss these topics later.
-See Chierichetti and Kumar [1] for more details.
+See Chierichetti and Kumar (LSH-Preserving Functions and their Applications, SODA 2012) for more details.

-4.2 Documents to Sets
+3.2 Documents to Sets